Our 2025 Impact

 Business Incubation Residents

-The South Side Weekly is a nonprofit newsprint magazine dedicated to supporting cultural and civic engagement on the South Side, and to providing educational opportunities for developing journalists, writers, and artists.
-In 2022, South Side Weekly merged with the Hyde Park Herald, who are now sharing our space.
+South Side Weekly is a nonprofit newsprint magazine dedicated to supporting cultural and civic engagement on Chicago’s South Side, and to providing educational opportunities for developing journalists, writers, and artists.